-- We assessed integrally data input used to calculate the initial fair value of the loans, including cash flows, based on underlying contracts, credit spread and market interest. - For the initial fair value calculation, we determined that the valuation methodology and model applied by the Company are in accordance with the requirements of RJ 290. - We recalculated the amortised cost value based on the effective interest method. - We evaluated the financial position of the counterparties of loans to group companies and their ability to repay the notional and interest to the Company, by assessing observable data from rating agencies, developments in credit spreads, current financial data (such as recent financial information and cash flows) and other publicly available data and by discussing and obtaining information from the group auditor. - We have assessed the managing directors' position on the impact of the COVID-19 on the financial position of the counterparties of the loans to group companies as part of our procedures.
+- We assessed on a sample basis the data input used to calculate the initial fair value of the loans, including cash flows, based on underlying contracts, credit spread and market interest. - For the initial fair value calculation, we determined that the valuation methodology and model applied by the Company are in accordance with the requirements of RJ 290. - We recalculated the amortised cost value based on the effective interest method.